-When his dad looks back at him after tearing his son's creations apart, Finn is simply standing and doing nothing to the naked eye, but you can tell he's holding back anger and tears. ... then Dad walks toward him, kneels down, .... and gives him a soft apology hug.
+When his dad looks back at him after tearing his son's creations apart, Finn is simply standing and doing nothing to the naked eye, but you can tell he's holding back tears... then Dad walks toward him, kneels down... and gives him a soft apology hug.
 Lord Business does the same to Emmet.

 Emmet plunging into the abyss in order to save virtually EVERY MASTER BUILDER President/Lord Business and Bad Cop have ever captured and put into the Think Tank.
 For the next 15 minutes or so, all the other characters think Emmet's really dead!

 Wyldstyle's heartbroken look when Emmet is about to throw himself into the abyss.
 She's spent most of the movie saving him at her chagrin because he's not the Special.
 And the one time she wants to save him, she can't.
 All she can do is beg him not to go, even if it meant that she would die.

 The horrified, "please don't go" look on Wyldstyle's face right before Emmet leaps into the abyss.